rs-ipfs/rust-ipfs/http/README.md

 ```

 The `blockstore` and `datastore` are empty, as we haven't yet added any data to
 the ipfs node.
-The `api` file keeps track of the node's address (uses ephemeral
+The `api` file keeps track of the node's address.
-ports).

 The node can now be queried using the go-ipfs CLI.
 In another terminal window
 run: